Learning Lesson: Determining distance to a Thunderstorm

 Sound travels roughly 750 mph (1,200 km/h), or approximately one mile every 5 seconds (one kilometer every 3 seconds).
 The speed actually varies greatly with the temperature, but the thumb rule of 5 seconds per mile (3 seconds per kilometer) is a good approximation.

 Through a series of examples, the student will be able to determine the distance to a lightning strike.

 |TOTAL TIME||10 minutes|

 - Instruct the students about thunder and why it occurs.
-Ensure they know sound travels about one mile every five seconds.
+Ensure they know sound travels about one mile every five seconds (three kilometers every three seconds).
 Instruct the student that they can approximate "seconds" by counting "One-Mississippi", "Two-Mississippi", "Three-Mississippi", etc.

 - Have the student look at the end of the flashlight and instruct them to begin counting once they see it light up.

 - Rapidly turn the flashlight on and off.

 - After you count five seconds, either say "BOOM" or play one of the sharp thunder sounds.